sonelrubin/dynamics-365-contact-center/contact-center/extend/configure-servicenow-connector.md

 1. Select **Outbound** > **Rest Message**.
 1. Select **New** to create a new REST message.
 1. In the **Rest Message** page, specify the required fields.
 See: [Create a REST message](https://docs.servicenow.com/bundle/tokyo-application-development/page/integrate/outbound-rest/task/t_ConfiguringARESTMessage.html).
    - Create individual REST Messages for create, update, and delete.
-Update the **Endpoint** field in **REST Messages** with the Power Automates flow.
+Update the **Endpoint** field in **REST Messages** with the Power Automate flow.
 Perform the following steps to get the URL:

      1. Select the required flow and then select **Edit**.
      1. Select **Manual** in the flow, and then copy the HTTP URL.
 Repeat the steps for the organization and user flows for all the create, update, and delete operations